TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 :::{figure} Images/Fig-LeastSquares-FirstGuess.svg
 :name: Fig:LeastSquares:FirstGuess
+:class: dark-light

-First guess for best line
+First guess for best line.
 :::

 For this line the sum of the squares of the errors